Kay Clark: Tracey Takes On...

-Kay is an avid reader of espionage fiction.
-In the book Tracey Takes On, Kay's age is revealed to be 42.
-She seeks medical marijuana for Mother in the episode "Tracey Takes On...
-Smoking" and inadvertently becomes a recreational user herself.
-Work and acting as a caregiver have given Kay very little time for a social life.
-She has never lost her virginity.
-After she takes part in a prison pen-pal program, attorney Sydney Kross (Ullman) convinces her to marry an inmate in hopes of sparing him the death penalty.
-Kay follows through with the quickie wedding, but her marriage does not result in a stay of execution from the governor.
-Kay's husband is placed in a gas chamber, leaving her, as Ullman refers to her, as "the virgin widow."
+Kay has very little time for a social life thanks to work and acting as a caregiver.
+She's still a virgin.
+Attorney Sydney Kross (Ullman) talks her into marrying her prison penpal, Kurt, in an effort to spare him the death penalty.
+Despite the marriage, Kurt doesn't receive a stay of execution from the governor and is placed in a gas chamber right after the wedding.
+Kay is now, as Ullman puts it, "the virgin widow."
 In the series finale, "Tracey Takes On...
 The End of the World", Kay's mother finally dies.
-Kay now has her freedom - "Three hours and fourteen minutes of it!" she exclaims.
+She now has her freedom - "Three hours and fourteen minutes of it!" she exclaims.

 Tracey Ullman's Show

-Kay is presented as an OAD living in England with her mother, who is 103.
+Kay is presented as an OAD living in New Malden with her mother, who is 103.
 Unlike in previous shows, Mother is not an invalid.
 She has had many medical procedures performed, though.
 For the first time in the character's television history, Mother appears on-screen (played by actress Joan Linder).
-Kay was shown to be a year old at the time of King George VI's coronation in her first appearance in series one, making her nearly 80 years old.
-Kay and Mother live in New Malden.
+It's mentioned that Kay was a year old at the time of King George VI's coronation making her nearly 80 years old in the series.

 In series two, during a flood, Kay and Mother take shelter in their attic.
 While looking for something to keep them warm, she discovers a postcard addressed to her from a man inviting her to the cinema.
 It is dated 1965.
 Mother has been keeping a variety of correspondents from her for decades: a marriage proposal, acceptance of her application to a university, a job offer, and an invitation from a group of people to join them on holiday.
 In episode six, Kay tracks down her cousin Debbie from Australia who is doing their family tree.
-Kay learns that she has a large extended family.
-Kay has been under the impression that her only family is Mother (and Mother is keen on keeping it that way).
-Kay, overjoyed at the news that she has a family and the invitation from Debbie to come to Australia and meet them all, Mother (worried, and obviously lying) blurts out that Kay's father was not really her father.
+Kay is overjoyed to learn that she has a large extended family.
+Debbie invites her to come to Australia to meet them all.
+Mother (worried, and obviously lying) blurts out that Kay's father was not her real father.
 Her real father was a sailor.
 Kay is heartbroken.